Bartlow: Church

-It has long been maintained that the church in Bartlow was built by King Cnut near the site of the Battle of Assandun, but no evidence for a building of that age has been found; another possibility is that the church in question is St Andrew's in Ashingdon, Essex.
+It has long been maintained that the church in Bartlow was built by King Cnut near a possible site of the Battle of Assandun, but no evidence for a building of that age has been found; another likelier possibility is that the church in question is St Andrew's in Ashingdon, Essex.
 The present parish church of Bartlow, dedicated to St Mary, consists of a chancel, a nave with north porch, and a circular west tower.
 The tower is all that remains of what is believed to be the original church and dates from the late 11th or early 12th century.
 The nave and chancel were built in the 14th century.

 Bartlow St. Mary is one of only two existing round-tower churches in Cambridgeshire, the other one being located in Snailwell.
-There are three bells in the tower, all cast by William Chamberlain in 1440 and still hang in their original frame.
+There are three bells in the tower, all cast by William Chamberlain in 1440, and the earliest in the country still hung in their original frame.
 The first and second bells' weights are unknown but the tenor (largest) is 9 cwt.
 Due to the frame being unsafe, they are not rung full circle.

-The church is also known for its 15th-century wall-paintings whose fragments include depictions of St Christopher, St Michael weighing souls, and St. George's Dragon.
+The church is also known for its 15th-century wall-paintings whose fragments include depictions of St Christopher, St Michael weighing souls, and St George and the Dragon.
+There is also a memorial to Benjamin Keene (1753–1837) of Westoe Hall who sat in the House of Commons from 1776-1784.

 Village life

 The village has one remaining pub; the Three Hills pub was open by 1847 and is housed in a 17th-century building.
 Bartlow was listed as having two alehouses in 1682.
-The Three Hills pub is now open again having been refurbished.
+The Three Hills pub was sold and underwent a major renovation.
+The pub is now open again having been refurbished and is the recipient of multiple awards.